joechrysler/taskpoint/README.rst

 Contributing
 ============

 Feel free to fix any bugs, add features, whatever you want!
+Here's a starter list of things that can be done:

+- Make the title configurable.
+- User authentication.
+- Permissions.